-A colleague approached me 20 years ago to see if I would take part in a psychology assessment as part of their degree.
+A colleague approached me over 20 years ago to see if I would take part in a psychology assessment as part of their degree.
 I was happy to help with the process.
 My colleague planted the seed of me taking the course.
 I felt it wasn’t the right time.
 Unsure I wasn’t ready to face the past.
 Scared it would change me and my approach on life events.
 I left the subject on the shelf for the time being.
 However, years on another colleague enquired if I ever thought about being a counsellor.
 This time after a few days pondering the idea decided now was the right time to embark on this journey.

 The confidence and desire to train as a person-centred counsellor made me feel elated.
 Giving support to others and teaching them how to empower themselves.
 To build a strong foundation to find their own solutions to issues.
 Whilst maintaining confidentiality, unconditional positivity regard, empathy and congruence.